-Student loan refinancing is the process of taking out a new loan to pay off all or some of your existing student loan debt.
+Student loan refinancing is the process of taking out a new loan with a private student loan lender to pay off all or some of your existing student loan debt.
 It changes your loan terms, including your interest rate.
-If you’ve worked to improve your credit scores, you might qualify for a lower interest rate when you refinance.
-A lower interest rate could potentially save you money each month and over the life of your loan.
+If you’ve worked to improve your credit scores, you might qualify for a lower interest rate when you refinance, which could save you money each month and over the life of your loan.

 Can you refinance federal student loans?

 With federal student loans, you should never refinance without first understanding the benefits you’ll give up by doing so.
-Perhaps the most important benefits you’ll forfeit if you refinance federal student loans with a private lender are income-driven repayment plans, including:
+Perhaps the most important benefits you’ll forfeit if you refinance federal student loans with a private lender are income-driven repayment plans and Public Service Loan Forgiveness (PSLF).
+These plans could drastically reduce your monthly payments in tight financial times, and both forgive any remaining loan balances after a designated repayment period — 10 years for PSLF and 20 to 25 years for most income-driven repayment plans.

 Other ways to pay off federal student loans